The Secret WW2 Learning Network is an educational charity registered in the UK - a Charitable Incorporated Organisation (CIO) No. 1156796

 September 1943 – Sir Charles Hambro resigns following a disagreement with Lord Selborne over policy and Major-General (later Sir) Colin Gubbins replaces Hambro as ‘CD’ for the remainder of the war.

 September 1943 – Operation JAYWICK is an SOE-devised sabotage mission that involves three British and eleven Australian commandos and sailors of SOE and SOA.
-They raid Japanese shipping in Singapore Harbour, sinking or severely damaging six ships in what has been described as the most successful maritime sabotage operation of the Second World War.
+They raid Japanese shipping in Singapore Harbour, sinking or severely damaging six ships, in what is described as the most successful maritime sabotage operation of the Second World War.

 April/May 1944 – SOE officers and members of the Greek resistance kidnap Major-General Heinrich Kreipe, commander of the 22nd Air Landing Division, on the Greek island of Crete and take him to Egypt.